mg931/android-mvp/README.md

 implementation 'com.github.mg931:android-mvp:v0.0.5'
 ```

-# Setup an MVP Module (Activity as View)
+# Setup (Activity as View)

 This example assumes you are setting up an MVP module for an activity called MainActivity.
 The naming convention for the classes in these examples will reflect this.

 #### 1. Create an interface called MainMvpOps.

 Inside, create four nested interfaces that extend from the framework.
-These interfaces will define how the MVP layers for this module will oeprate and interact with each other.
+These interfaces will define how the MVP layers for this module will operate and interact with each other.
 ```
 public interface MainMvpOps {